dujanhung/evtsbx-api-doc/enum/block_type.md

 "StrobleLights"
 ```

-a stroble lights block, has 6 lights that could paint independently.
+a stroble lights block.

+the body and all 6 lights could be painted independently.

 ___